 Right about now you're probably thinking, "Hang on Reshmi, you said it was kinda okay at the start of this post??
 All this sounds like you've got your knickers in a twist about it...u ok hun?"

 Ah yes, I am okay.
 Of course I know cake designing can't be protected like designing other physical goods such as an iPhone - after all it's a perishable item that gets ogled for a bit, papped, and then gobbled.
 If someone is really desperate for one of our Horn of the Unicorn croquembouches but is getting married in Lahaina as opposed to London then of course it makes sense to request someone local to create it.

 If we're out of someone's budget, obviously that customer is going to go looking elsewhere, and we could also be on the flip-side where another cake maker is out of budget and the customer brings their image and enquiry to us instead (this happens quite frequently with wedding cake enquiries!).

-So the onus is on us fellow creatives - we are justified in taking pride in our work and skills and can say, "That's beautiful, thanks for sharing the image for inspiration but we'd like to change it up by doing this and this and that and this just so that we aren't simply copying someone else's work and to make it truly unique for you".
+So the onus is on us fellow creatives - we are justified in taking pride in our work and skills and can say, "Thanks for sharing the image for inspiration but we'd like to change it up just so that we aren't simply copying someone else's work and to make it truly unique for you".
 We all draw inspiration from each other, Instagram, noone's an island and all that but isn't that just ideal?
 Who knows, it could even be better than the original!

 Lots of love,